 Working from home has its perks, but it can trigger off a whole new set of business-related anxieties if you fail to set up your home office properly.
 Your place of work needs to meet some basic requirements, starting with good location.
-Assuming you have a dedicated place for work, whether improvised office in a corner or a whole room, your home office needs to be a low traffic area and a quiet place where you will be able to concentrate.
+Assuming you have a dedicated place for work, whether the improvised office in a corner or a whole room, your home office needs to be a low traffic area and a quiet place where you will be able to concentrate.
 It is hard to keep the focus on work and maintain productivity if you are constantly being distracted.
 Choose a good spot that feels comfortable and where you will be able to make phone calls, think and work efficiently.

 Home office bare necessities

-Telecommuters heavily rely on technology, so make sure to invest in high-quality equipment that will ensure undisrupted work process.
+Telecommuters heavily rely on technology, so make sure to invest in high-quality equipment that will ensure an undisrupted work process.
 The last thing you wish to encounter is a ‘’not responding’’ problem on your laptop when you need it the most.
 Get some good, quality gear, and internet plans that are affordable and suit your requirements.
 I recently came across Xfinity internet plans that come with a 30 day money-back guarantee, so these could well be worth looking into if you are on the search for a new plan!
 Once the internet plan is sorted, the next is to look at the hardware – starting from your computer and phone to scanner and printer.
 Tame the cables or consider buying wireless equipment like wireless chargers or wall chargers.
 Also, make sure to supply yourself with regular office inventory like planners, pens, pencils, highlighters, sticky notes and colorful folders.
 Also, get few document trays that will keep your incoming papers more visible and easy to handle.